Is it safer to fly or drive during the pandemic? - Local News 8

 Even with restroom and fast food drive-thru stops, “you can control your environment regarding the interaction with other people to a much greater extent than you can traveling on an airliner.
 And of course whatever time you spend on the plane, you’re in a very enclosed environment with other people, all of whom may not be wearing masks,” he said.

-But Schaffner also said if he needed to travel across country, as CNN Travel reader James Armstrong did, he would fly.
+But Schaffner also said if he needed to travel across country, as CNN Travel reader James Armstrong did, he would fly because he’s not a fan of long-distance driving and he’d be willing to take the risk.

 Fly or drive: A case study